From prime rib to chips and dip: Lean times at mining's annual conference

 But a common theme expressed by attendees was the decline in parties.
 "People are definitely indulging less," said Adam Stratton, an executive at Realterm Energy.
 "Normally, I'd have invites to anywhere from five to 10 events a night, and now it's probably half that."

-Century Iron Mines FER.TO, which has C$40 million ($32 million) in working capital, moved its party from Toronto's historic Fairmont Royal York hotel - a hub for PDAC socializing - to its downtown office.
+Century Iron Mines, which has C$40 million ($32 million) in working capital, moved its party from Toronto's historic Fairmont Royal York hotel - a hub for PDAC socializing - to its downtown office.

 At the makeshift bar set up on a reception desk, a project manager poured the drinks as guests mingled in the brightly-lit board room and corridors.

-Ken Cunningham, chief executive of explorer Miranda Gold (MAD.V), said he tries to be smart about spending after watching "an awful lot of people that have been unemployed for a long period."
+Ken Cunningham, chief executive of explorer Miranda Gold, said he tries to be smart about spending after watching "an awful lot of people that have been unemployed for a long period."

 An annual shareholder dinner has been scaled back to six from 50 invites and moved to a more modest Portuguese restaurant, Cunningham Said, and the company is hosting its PDAC booth for just two days of the four-day conference.